HypeCheck

 Based on peer-reviewed research from PubMed and Examine.com

-FDA-approved fat-blocker that reduces dietary fat absorption to support weight loss in obesity.
+FDA-approved fat-blocker that reduces dietary fat absorption to support weight loss in adults and teens.

 Research-backed dose: 120 mg three times daily (prescription); 60 mg three times daily (OTC)